nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![image](img/delete.png)

-Figure 4.
-Sequence diagram for deleteOrder()
+Figure 4.Sequence diagram for deleteOrder()

 #### Feature: find order
 The user enters the command: find [dish name] to find the order contains this dish in the order list.
 The main will enable the findDishinOrder() method.
 The Parser will make sense of the command and iterate the order list and dish list to print the order containing this dish.